salilkanade/NYCTaxiWebApp/README.md

     - *The link to your serverless web app is in the query box under the **Primary endpoint** label.
 - Type in `index.html` into the **Index document name**.
 - Finally, click on **Storage Explorer (preview)**.
 Under *Blob Containers*, there should be a `$web` in the dropdown.
 Click on that and verify that the `index.html` file listed is the correct one.
+    - If not, upload the correct `index.html` file and delete the existing one.

 #### That's everything wired up!